ihsotas0/Interfaced/content/Interfaced/002_chapters/001_the_cipherists/001_kern-marez-0934.md

 # The Cipherists

-The server room Elliot overlooks is red-hot, the air perturbed by the heat, no light other than the glow of near-molten radiators.
-The array is sunken down into the ground, slightly, and his view of it is obscured by the reinforced metal framing of a thick acrylic window, tilted overlooking the expanse.
-Each box flickers and the whole valley of computers fades into the dark fog of the background.
+The server room Elliot overlooks is red-hot, the dry air perturbed by the heat, no light other than the glow of near molten heat sinks.
+The entire computing array is sunken down into the ground, slightly; his view of it is obscured by the reinforced metal framing of a thick acrylic window, tilted overlooking the expanse.
+Each node flickers, and the whole valley of computers fades into the dark fog of the background.

-It does whatever nowadays.
-Any job from the web --- it's in the cloud.
-Such as small area, 1 million square meters, produces around 1200 exaFLOPS.
-This is a small amount, so small farms like this are forgotten.

-The stagnant air is incredibly inefficient; but when the array is over a square kilometer, it's better to be cheap.
+Elliot relaxes with one leg scrunched up on the windowsill as he swings the other back and forth.
+He looks at the computers as they silently do their work.
+The clusters of nodes pipe their heat directly into crucibles full of solid metal (the heat sinks).
+These crucibles roll along slow conveyors in alternating directions sucking all the residual energy from the nodes, but after a while, even they fail.
+By the end of the journey, the crucibles' contents liquify and bubble in the excess heat, before they are brought underground even further to cool and solidify for reuse.
+Elliot can't see more than the dim red ones.

+Twelve-hundred exaFLOPS is a pretty small number, and likewise this is a pretty small server.
+Underground and protected from any strife, the single square kilometer server is forgotten.
+It's perfect --- just the place Elliot and the others need to hunker down in.
+They currently stay in one of the attached utility rooms for human operators.
+But human operators never go down there; in fact, it is unlikely anyone has seen this server in decades.

-Computer hardware nowadays is designed for _scale_.
-Massive scale.
-Scale so big, hardware "efficiency" and "compactness" is as important to the engineers as the paint job.
-A few hundred cheap, scratched up, dirty silicon platters is better than any single outrageously-large-scale integrated chip painstakingly designed with the knowledge of over a hundred years of semiconductor fabrication.
+Clearly, modern computer hardware is designed for scale and not elegance.
+What is important to the engineers now is massive scale.
+A few hundred thousand cheap, low transistor count chips, with high heat tolerance is better than any single, precious, fragile, quadrillion transistor, outrageously-large-scale integrated chip, painstakingly designed with the knowledge of over a hundred years of semiconductor fabrication.
 At least, this is what the engineers say now.
-And they haven't a clue as to how the Matrix works, or any of the other related things for that matter.
-What a bunch of morons!
+And they haven't a clue as to how the Matrix works!

+"Elliot :3" Manoj asks.
+He lays unconscious, elongated by his thin frame, in a cushioned reclining chair.
+His arm is plugged in from his wrist to a _portable_ neural modem, his favorite one in fact, which in reality weighs over one hundred pounds.
+It is about the size of a dresser.
+The tens of unorganized wires protruding from his wrist resemble red muscle fibers.
+Elliot is unfazed.

+"Elliot :33" Elliot's neural modem, on the other hand, is slightly smaller than a milk carton.
+It fits in his backpack and connects to him wirelessly to a spine mounted wireless implant.
+Manoj doesn't have wireless implants.
+He doesn't need them.
+He spends every day in the Matrix, unlike Elliot.
+But that's simply the reality of the situation --- more specifically, it's what the situation demands of him.

+"Elliot :333" One large cable pierces through a hole in the concrete, which runs to one of the clusters.
+The end splits to the four Cipherists --- Manoj, Anita, Aleks, and Elliot --- haphazardly.
+Even the wireless modems get a taste of this speed.
+It’s the best possible connection to the Matrix, but soon Elliot and Anita will be forced back on the wireless network.

+"Elliot!"

+"Fuck you!
+What is it!
+I'm enjoying the moment!"

+"Nothing," Manoj's sassy ass responses.

+**Working blurbs:**

+Elliot, on the other hand, has his wireless ten-pound neural-modem in a backpack, plugged into the back of his head; he’s refused any enhancements beyond the standard neural-interface, so he only has the standard connection available.
+Unlike Manoj,

+I've been jerking it for years and I just need to cum now.

+He is scruffy and stubbly, with unkempt hair and round red-tinted glasses, which he actually wears with prescription lenses despite the availability of cheap neural-vision replacements.
+Manoj on the other hand spares no expense in enhancing his body: neural-vision, synthetic tissue, hardware-based memory failsafes, and everything in between.

 Appearances:

-* Elliot: 90s cool, black leather pants, red tinted circular aviators
+* Elliot (double signal): 90s cool, black leather pants, red tinted circular aviators
-* Manoj:
+* Manoj (timesharing/meshing):
-* Rafael:
+* Aleks (overclocking):
-* Aleks:
+* Anita (double signal):
-* Habib:
+* Rafael (no Interface):
-* Anita:
+* Habib (no Interface):

 Dream-like AI Minecraft

-Manoj lays unconscious, elongated by his thin frame, in a cushioned reclining chair.
-His arm is plugged in from his wrist to a "portable" neural-modem, his favorite one in fact, which in reality weighs over one hundred pounds.
-The tens of unorganized wires protruding from his wrist resemble red muscle fibers.
+Manoj

+Someone gets melted in the molten metal at this forgotten server farm.

+:3 (method) overwhelms enemy with the essence of bottoms.

 * * *